biz9framework/biz9-scriptz/README.md

 ```

 ### <a id="9_redis_start"></a>9_redis_start
-Start the Redis server on local development box.
+Start the Redis server on the local development box.
 #### Params
 - none
 #### Example